• Call us!

 • A copy of your Form I-20 (if applicable).

-• Funds to pay all remaining fees at ELS.
+• Funds to pay all remaining fees at ELS if they have not already been paid.

 • Your completed Important Forms, which will be needed on your first day of class.